-AI Tools for Nonprofits: 30 Top Options & How to Get Started
+AI Tools for Nonprofits: 30+ Top Picks & How to Get Started

-Adapting to new trends and technologies is essential to long-term nonprofit success, and one of the newest developments in the nonprofit world is the rise of artificial intelligence (AI) technology.
-AI is more than just a temporary craze—the sudden buzz brought on by revolutionary tools like ChatGPT represents an opportunity for nonprofits to embrace new and innovative ways to connect with their supporters and raise more for their causes.
+Adapting to new trends and technologies is essential to secure long-term nonprofit success, and one of the newest developments in the nonprofit world is the rise of artificial intelligence (AI).
+The sudden buzz brought on by revolutionary tools like ChatGPT represents an opportunity for nonprofits to embrace new and innovative ways to connect with supporters and raise more for their missions.

-But how exactly can you tap into the power of AI to benefit your cause?
-The answer lies in investing in the right nonprofit AI tools.
-In this guide, we’ll explore the top 30 options and give you tips for successfully implementing these tools into your workflow.
+For your organization to effectively tap into the power of AI, you first need to invest in the right nonprofit AI tools.
+In this guide, we’ll explore a range of top options and give you tips for successfully implementing these tools into your organization’s workflows.
 Specifically, we’ll cover:

-AI holds the potential to help your nonprofit build relationships and raise money like it never has before.
+AI holds the potential to help your nonprofit build relationships and raise money like never before—if you leverage it effectively.
 Let’s get started!

 Understanding AI for Nonprofits

-Before shopping for the AI tools you want to add to your nonprofit’s tech stack, take a moment to familiarize yourself with the basics of nonprofit AI.
+Before diving into some AI tools to consider adding to your nonprofit’s tech stack, let’s quickly review the basics of nonprofit AI.

-AI refers to the ability of a computer to “think” like a human.
-An AI tool learns to think using machine learning technology, which helps it recognize patterns in data, process information, and make recommendations.
-The more an AI tool is trained with machine learning technology and high-quality datasets, the “smarter” it becomes.
+Artificial intelligence (AI) refers to the ability of a computer to “think” like a human—i.e., to recognize patterns in data, process information, and make recommendations.
+The more an AI tool is trained via machine learning technology and high-quality datasets, the “smarter” it becomes.

-Despite the novelty of recently released AI tools, AI has been around for a while.
-For example, Google Maps relies on AI to help you navigate to your destination, social media platforms use AI to show you content that your past behavior indicates you may like, and Siri taps into AI to help answer your questions and complete quick tasks for you on your smartphone.
+Despite the popularity of recently released AI tools, AI has been around for a while.
+For example, Google Maps relies on AI to help you navigate to your destination, social media platforms use AI to show you content that your past behavior indicates you may like, and Siri taps into AI to help answer questions and complete tasks on your smartphone.

 How can AI help nonprofits?